rlouage/remove-watermark/README.md

 ## results

 After 100 epochs these are the results.
 This can probably be improved if we train the model longer.
+The original images are not shown because they are copyrighted.

 ![res 1 of validation data](results/epoch100/res0.jpg?raw=true "example 1")
 ![res 2 of validation data](results/epoch100/res1.jpg?raw=true "example 2")